-Prerequisites: 6 semesters of literature at the undergraduate level or graduate standing.

-Advanced study of Restoration and 18th-century literature.
+Hours: 3 classroom + 0 lab/studio Prerequisites: 6 semesters of literature at the undergraduate level or graduate standing.
+Taught: Variable, check with department Advanced study of Restoration and 18th-century literature.
 May be repeated once for credit when topics vary.
-TRADITIONS (PRE-1800, PRE-1900)
+TRADITIONS (PRE-1800, PRE- 1900)